glitteringkatie/presentations/README.md

 # presentations

 * Where the Elm am I?
-	* Learning Elm and a new code base while moving to a new city
+	* Learning to explore a huge Elm code base as if it is an unfamiliar city
 	* Elm in the Spring - April 26, 2019
 * Learn You a Hask/Elm For Great JavaScript
 	* Lessons learned from Haskell and Elm applied to JavaScript